-Employees and Students who are found to have violated this policy shall be subject to discipline commensurate with the violation.
+Employees and Students who are found to have violated this policy shall be subject to discipline commensurate to the violation.
 If Employee discipline is warranted, it shall be administered in a manner consistent with applicable collective bargaining agreements, CSU policies, and legal requirements.
 Student discipline shall be administered in accordance with 5 Cal.
-Code Regs. § 41301 and Executive Order 1098, or any superseding executive order, if applicable.
+Code Regs. § 41301 and Executive Order 1098, or any superseding executive order.

-- B. Discrimination.
+B. Discrimination.
 The CSU strives to be free of all forms of Discrimination, including Harassment, because of a Protected Status.
-It is CSU policy that no person shall be excluded from participation in, or be denied the benefits of, any CSU program or activity because of any Protected Status. - C. Retaliation.
-Retaliation against a person for exercising any rights under this policy or for opposing Discrimination or Harassment because of a Protected Status, Sexual Misconduct, Dating or Domestic Violence, or Stalking, or for participating in any manner in any policy-related investigation or proceeding is prohibited.
+It is CSU policy that no Student shall be excluded from participation in, or be denied the benefits of, any CSU program or activity because of any Protected Status.

+C. Retaliation.
+Retaliation against a Student for exercising any rights under this policy or for opposing Discrimination or Harassment because of a Protected Status, Sexual Misconduct, Dating and Domestic Violence, and Stalking, or for participating in any manner in any policy-related investigation or proceeding is prohibited.